Safeguarding Policy for under 18s

 We require all students to agree to the terms and conditions of their stay at our school and also to sign our Equal Opportunities Policy and Health and Safety Policy statement which states that they will not mistreat any other student or teacher.

-At any time, students can discuss matters of concern with the Welfare Officer (Lucia Tkacikova) or the Welfare Manager (Joanna Chung).
+At any time, students can discuss matters of concern with the Welfare Manager (Khaled Elabbar).
 The Welfare Officer will also make it her duty to check the student’s well being on a daily basis, not only when the student approaches her.

-The managing director (Joanna Chung) is responsible for ensuring that the Safeguarding Policy is adhered to.
+The director is responsible for ensuring that the Safeguarding Policy is adhered to.